Updated: May 28, 2022

 However, there was some dancing and some singing.

-Crab night! – On this particular night, we decided to have some crabs flown in from New England!
+Crab night! – We decided to have some crabs flown in from New England!
 We all had a crab feast!
 How fun!
 We set up our back porch and one of the moms demonstrated the best way to crack and eat crabs.
 We listened to some North Carolina songs and ate crab after crab!

 Check out by 11.
 Check.